ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 ## Log files of the experiments

-The log files of the experiments can found in the directory LogFiles/.
+The log files of the experiments can be found in the directory LogFiles/.

 ## Screencast of the tool demo